anandshivam44/tf-k8s-craftsman/README.md

 ![App Screenshot 2](images/Screenshot%202025-09-07%20at%201.00.37%E2%80%AFAM.png)

 ❌ Packer Image is created but not used in EKS node group.
+This part was extremely time consuming that I had to give up for now to complete the task within a day.

 ## App Security